 Permanent government employees enjoy job stability.
 Once you get a regular position, you won’t get easily fired.
 You’re guaranteed to stay employed until your retirement.
 Only a valid reason or a court ruling can remove a regular employee from the service.

 2. Competitive salary and benefits.

 The low salary is one of the biggest misconceptions about working in the government.
-But actually, government salaries are competitive with the private sector—especially for entry-level positions up to the middle-management level.
+But actually, government salaries are competitive with the private sector, especially for entry-level positions up to middle-management.